 ESAs Are Not Limited To Dogs

-Though dogs are the most prevalent emotional support animals, rabbits, cats, birds, lizards, and other domesticated animals are sized reasonably.
+Though dogs are the most prevalent emotional support animals like rabbits, cats, birds, lizards, and other domesticated animals are sized reasonably.
 Even large animals like horses can be ESAs.
 You must remember that if you are boarding a plane, you will not be allowed to fly alongside these big animals.

 Other animal pets like snakes or tarantulas are challenging to qualify for the ESA.
 Ensure that you read about their guidelines before applying, as it will be a waste of time to use for something challenging to qualify.